Petrol and diesel prices in your city today

-Petrol and diesel prices remained unchanged across the country for the fourth straight day on Wednesday, March 3, 2021.
-They were last changed on Saturday when the petrol price was hiked by 24 paise per litre and diesel was raised by 15 paise in the national capital.
+Petrol and diesel prices were unchanged for the sixth straight day and continued at their record highs across the country on Friday, March 5, 2021.
+They were last changed on Saturday, February 27, 2021, when petrol was hiked by 24 paise per litre and diesel price was raised by 15 paise in Delhi.

-The rates of petrol had last month crossed Rs 100-mark in a few places in Rajasthan and Madhya Pradesh, which levy the highest VAT on the fuel in the country.
-In the two cities where petrol price breached the Rs 100-mark last month, the key auto fuel remained at Rs 101.84 in Rajasthan’s Sri Ganganagar, while diesel was available at Rs 93.77 per litre.
+Petrol had last month crossed the Rs 100-mark in two places in Rajasthan and Madhya Pradesh, which levy the highest VAT on the fuel in the country.
+In the two cities, the key auto fuel remained at Rs 101.84 in Rajasthan’s Sri Ganganagar, while diesel was available at Rs 93.77 per litre.
 In Madhya Pradesh’s Anuppur, petrol costs Rs 101.59 per litre and diesel is selling for Rs 91.97.

-In the last two months, petrol price has gone up by Rs 4.87 per litre while diesel rates have increased by Rs 4.99 during this period.
+During the previous couple of months, petrol has gone up by Rs 4.87 per litre while diesel rates have increased by Rs 4.99 during this period.

 Fuel prices differ from state to state as taxes get levied on them by both central as well as state governments along with the freight charges.
 The central and state taxes make up for 60 per cent of the retail selling price of petrol and over 54 per cent of diesel.